Call centers are changing.

 In fact, 70% of customers actually want and expect businesses to offer self-serve customer service options.
 This means self-service channels are now a necessity for all modern call centers.

-Customer self-service basically refers to online support that doesn’t involve a direct interaction with a customer service agent.
+Customer self-service basically refers to digital support that doesn’t involve a direct interaction with a customer service agent.

 This reduces call volume by providing a wide range of self-service options to choose from.